 A classic ‘top of the south’ style, vibrant and ‘crunchy’ in spirit.
-A small portion of high solids, wild fermentation in neutral oak has ‘reigned-in’ the most overt of varietal Sauvignon characters and contributed subtle palate texture and depth.
+A small portion of high solids, wild fermentation in neutral oak has tamed the most overt of Sauvignon characters and contributed subtle palate texture and depth.

-Organically grown on the Home and Morison Vineyards, the vines are cane pruned to a single fruiting wire to regulate yields below 11 tonnes per hectare.
+Organically grown on the Home and Morison Vineyards, our vines are planted at higher density than is typical for this variety and pruned to a single fruiting wire.
+Yields are generally below ten tonnes per hectare.
 This fruit was machine harvested in several parcels to ensure a spectrum and balance of flavours.
-Predominantly tank fermented using a selection of aromatic yeasts, around 15% of high-solids juice was wild fermented in barrel.
-The savoury, spicy, very textural character of this portion contrasts markedly with the fruity freshness and varietal purity of the tank fermented portion.
-Largely concealed within the overall blend there is nonetheless an implied layer of texture and dimension which this contributes to the finished wine.
+Predominantly tank fermented using a selection of yeasts, a percentage of high-solids juice is also wild fermented in barrel.
+Tasted alone the savoury, spicy, very textural character of this portion contrasts markedly with the fruity freshness and varietal purity of the tank fermented portion.
+Though largely concealed within the overall blend it contributes a layer of texture and dimension to the finished wine.

 Generous, bright aromas of floral citrus, fresh passionfruit, melon, spice and a nettly, crushed herb fragrance.
-The palate has an appealing breadth, a succulent core of soft citrus and rock melon suggestive of sweetness in spite of being genuinely dry in style?
+The palate has an appealing breadth, a succulent core of soft citrus and rock melon suggestive of sweetness in spite of being dry in style?
 A fine, mineral acidity balances and refreshes this fruit-rich, almost creamy mouthfeel which finishes with a hint of aromatic spice.

 2018 Hope Vineyard Sauvignon Blanc